+Climate Neutrality Road may 2050 For the Corrugated Cardboard Industry

 CLIMACT

 OVERVIEW OF RESULTS

 TABLE OF CONTENTS

-HELPING TO BUILD A CLIMATE NEUTRAL WORLD THE CORRUGATED CARDBOARD SECTOR TODAY FEFCO'S ROADMAP TO ACHIEVING CLIMATE NEUTRALITY THE POLICY LANDSCAPE NEEDED FOR SUCCESS CONCLUSION OF THE ROADMAP
+HELPING TO BUILD A CLIMATE NEUTRAL WORLD

+THE CORRUGATED CARDBOARD SECTOR TODAY

+FEFCO'S ROADMAP TO ACHIEVING CLIMATE NEUTRALITY

+THE POLICY LANDSCAPE NEEDED FOR SUCCESS

+CONCLUSION OF THE ROADMAP

 This document is an overview of the study.
-More explanations can be found in the full Climate Neutrality Roadmap here.
+More explanations can be found in the Climate Neutrality Roadmap here

-HELPING TO BUILD A CLIMATE Neutral World
+HELPING TO BUILD A CLIMATE NEUTRAL WORLD

 The European corrugated cardboard industry has long been a leader in the transition to the circular economy.
 Now, it is proud to announce its ambition to achieve climate neutrality by the year 2050, if not sooner.
 What follows is a roadmap that lays out in detail how the industry will achieve this goal.
 To create this roadmap, FEFCO worked closely with all members across Europe.
 In addition, a steering committee, several meetings with energy experts from the sector, and multiple bilateral interviews brought input and guidance.
 The corrugated industry is proud to speak with a single unified voice when it comes to the essential topic of the green transition.
 This roadmap covers the EU 27 + EAA countries + the UK.

-LAYING OUT AN AMBITIOUS CLIMATE NEUTRALITY ROADMAP IS AN IMPORTANT FIRST STEP FOR THE CORRUGATED INDUSTRY.
+LAYING OUT AN AMBITIOUS CLIMATE NEUTRAL ROADMAP IS AN IMPORTANT FIRST STEP FOR THE CORRUGATED INDUSTRY.

-THE CORRUGATED CARDBOARD SECTOR TODAY
+sustainability of our products THE CORRUGATED CARDBOARD SECTOR TODAY